 Each year the individual grade levels will learn a featured hymn that supports their Bible class curriculum.

-Our K3 and K4 students also have the opportunity to visit a special subject daily:
+Our K3 and K4 students also have the opportunity to attend:

 TOTS (Teams of Tomorrow): Creative and unique ways for students to learn, experience, and master all sorts of ball-handling skills in addition to movement, counting, and many more skills.